 4. Fill out the application

 Most lenders that offer loans to welfare recipients offer online and in-person applications.
-Apply online and you can typically finish in a few minutes get your funds the next day.
+Apply online and you can typically finish in a few minutes and get your funds the next day.

 Applying in-person might take slightly longer, but you might be able to get your funds in as little as 30 minutes.